-Grape seeds are rich in antioxidants and have an anti-inflammatory and anti-bacterial nature, which help in reducing the redness and the itching.
+Grape seeds are rich in antioxidants and have an anti-inflammatory and anti-bacterial nature, which help in reducing the redness and itching.
 This can be taken internally or applied on the skin, based on what the herbalist recommends for the condition.

 6. Blueberry leaf

 Blueberry leaf also has anti-inflammatory properties and can be applied on the rashes to heal the skin.
 If you don’t have access to blueberry leaves, you can find lotions and creams made from the extract.
-Besides reducing the infection, the leaves can also help prevent any secondary infections caused by the bacteria.
+Besides reducing the infection, the leaves can also help prevent any secondary infections caused by bacteria.

 Sandalwood or Chandan (in India) has a soothing effect on the skin.
 Use water or oil to make sandalwood paste and apply it on the rashes for relief.
 Mixing sandalwood with a pinch of camphor can help reduce the itching as well, although camphor may not be ideal for babies and younger kids.